muratk3n/thirdwave/en/tweets/2019/week43.md

 ---

 Which other profession does software work resemble most?
-It's probably more like construction than rocket science,.
+It's probably more like construction than rocket science.
 I already talked abt 90% of SV do not use math, or even computer science.
 They are usually dealing with shuffling shit around, trying to build artificats that are maintainable, with good enough foundation, and look good - all